© 2016 Elizabeth P. Glixman

 Then she touched me very tenderly on the cheek, and I could have screamed.
 But I answered softly, "I know, Mother."

 Frank is not at all stuck on himself.
 He is not a swaggerer, or a braggart.
 Fine old word: braggart.

 He said to me once, "A mystery is not a mystery unless it goes on and on.
 A so-called mystery that can be solved is merely a dressed-up problem.
 People are mysteries.
 You're a mystery, Amelia."

 Are those the words of a swaggerer?
 A braggart?
 A Lothario?

 We are not problems to be solved.
 We are mysteries that go on and on forever.
-People like Roberta, who do not feel and respect the mystery within themselves, and accept that it is there and of infinite worth, in and of itself, people like her invent tales, become habitual liars, trying to create a mystique that could as easily be formed by telling the truth.
+People like Roberta, who do not feel and respect the mystery within themselves, and accept it is there and of infinite worth, in and of itself, people like her invent tales, become habitual liars, trying to create a mystique as easily formed by telling the truth.
 Telling the truth does not solve the riddle of existence.
 Does it?
 Honesty does not exhaust mystery.
 We are all mysteries.
 We are not problems to be solved.
 We go on and on.

 After we die, we are as mysterious as we were in life.
 Moreso.

 Where do we come from?
 Where do we go?
 Are we just dust?
 How absurd.
 But if true, how does dust become this?
 That can talk and think and plan and hope and touch and love and contemplate its own unfathomable nature?
 Loving, thinking, troubled dust.
 Troubled.
 At war with itself.
 With others.
 And what in the world, anyway, is an emotion in something that, in its final state, oozes and turns back into dust and mites?

 Where does an emotion come from?
 Where does it go?